Muriel Box: Early life

-Violette Muriel Baker was born in Simla, Poplar Grove, New Malden, Surrey, on 22 September 1905.She was the third child of Caroline Beatrice (née Doney) (1872–1961) and Charles Stephen Baker (d.
+Violette Muriel Baker was born in Simla, Poplar Grove, New Malden, Surrey, on 22 September 1905.
+She was the third child of Caroline Beatrice (née Doney) (1872–1961) and Charles Stephen Baker (d.
 1945).
-Her mother had been a pupil teacher, a maid, and an assistant in a magic-lantern shop and her father worked as a clerk for the South Western Railway at Waterloo.
+Her mother had been a pupil teacher, a maid, and an assistant in a magic lantern shop.
+Her father worked as a clerk for the South Western Railway at Waterloo.
 Her family called young Muriel "Tiggy".
 She attended St Matthew's School, Tolworth, for her primary school years moving up to Holy Cross Convent in Wimbledon in 1915, but was expelled, mostly as she had not been baptised.
 She then transferred to Surbiton High School.
 Here she took ballet lessons and studied drama with Sir Ben Greet.
-In the 1920s she met Joseph Grossman of Stoll Pictures which led to work as an extra in The Wandering Jew and in the thriller series The Old Man in the Corner.
+In the 1920s, she met Joseph Grossman of Stoll Pictures which led to work as an extra in The Wandering Jew and in the thriller series The Old Man in the Corner.

-In 1929, Baker left a typing job at Barclays Corsets in Welwyn Garden City, for the scenario department of British Instructional Pictures.
+In 1929, Baker left a typing job at Barcley Corsets in Welwyn Garden City, for the scenario department of British Instructional Pictures.
 As talkies were introduced, Barker was given the task of reading unsolicited manuscripts which led to her developing story writing and dialogue skills.
 She landed a job as continuity clerk on Anthony Asquith's Tell England (1931).
 She moved to British International Pictures at Elstree, where she worked on Alfred Hitchcock's Number Seventeen (1932).